Local moving companies in Lubbock

 Other considerations when moving to New York from Lubbock

-• Moving insurance: Every state has their own requirements when it comes to insurance.
+• Moving insurance: Insurance rules aren’t the same everywhere.
+They change depending on the state.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
 They're responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 Things to do in New York